sonnyit/java/_posts/2015-12-02-joo-java-abstract.md

 * [When Should I use an Abstract class](#when-should-i-use-an-abstract-class-10548tables)
 * [Can an Abstract Class have Constructor in Java?](#can-an-abstract-class-have-constructor-in-java-10548tables)
 * [Can an Abstract class be final in Java?](#can-an-abstract-class-be-final-in-java-10548tables)

-Abstraction is the concept of exposing only the required essential characteristics and behavior with respect to a context.

 ## Java Abstract Class [&#10548;](#tables)
 A **Java class** that is declared using the keyword **abstract** is called an **abstract class**.